QuakedK/Oneclick/Help/Search Removal Options.md

 > [!NOTE]
 > If you created a System Restore Point, you can use that to revert the removal of search. <3

+1. Open [Nsudo](https://github.com/QuakedK/Task-Destroyer/raw/refs/heads/main/Downloads/NSudoLG.exe) and Enable All Privileges.
-1. Open CMD and paste the following then restart.
+2. Then type CMD in the Address Bar, then click run and paste the following command.
 ```bat
 :: Revert Service.
 reg add "HKLM\System\CurrentControlSet\Services\UdkUserSvc" /v "Start" /t REG_DWORD /d "3" /f